swethagumpena/Writings/dumb-componentsV1.md

 <!-- ![smartDumb](./assets/smart.png) -->
 <div style="text-align:center"><img src="./assets/smart.png" width="350"/></div>
 These smart components should inject app level services.
-They get state and call methods and finally pass on this information to the dumb components.
+They get state, call methods and finally pass on this information to the dumb components.

 Example - The app component is an example of a smart component.
 The app component is responsible for maintaining several pieces of state for the entire app.
 It also passes down additional functions to its child components so that the state can be updated when a user interacts with the site.